JasonHunter95/pokemon-project/README.md

 ### Button Styles

-The buttons are styled to be visually appealing and consistent with the Pokémon theme.
+The buttons are styled to be visually appealing and consistent with the Pokemon theme.
 They change appearance when active or inactive, providing clear feedback to the user.

 ### Card Components

-- Pokémon cards display a sprite, ID, name, and clickable type chips in a responsive grid.
+- Pokemon cards display a sprite, ID, name, and clickable type chips in a responsive grid.
 - Missing sprites are handled with a placeholder image.
-- Cards and names link to “/pokemon/:id” (stub until routing is added).
+- Cards and names link to `/pokemon/:id` (stub until routing is added).

 ## Getting Started